-The Skilled Occupation List is a list of jobs that Australia needs more workers for.
+The Skilled Occupation List is a list of jobs for which Australia needs more workers.

 If your job is on this list, it means Australia needs your skills, and you may be eligible to apply for a skilled visa.